Skip to main content

 tcb framework deploy --mode test

-When executing the above command, the three files .env, .env.local, and .env.test will be loaded in order, and environment variables will be merged.
+When executing the above command, it will load the three files .env, .env.local, and .env.test in sequence and merge the environment variables.

-Store sensitive information such as API keys and database passwords in the .env.local file, and add it to .gitignore to prevent sensitive information leakage.
+Store sensitive information such as API keys and database passwords in the .env.local file and add it to .gitignore to prevent leakage of confidential data.

 Usage Example